Resonant top pair searches at the LHC: a window to electroweak phase transition: Analysis

-The simulation is performed on a grid spanned in four parameters $(m_A,m_H,\Gamma_A,\Gamma_H)$.
+The simulation is performed on a grid spanned in four parameters $(m_A,m_H,\Gamma_A,\Gamma_H)$, {setting $t_\beta=1$ and $c_{\beta-\alpha}=0.1$.
+The proper values of $t_\beta$ and $c_{\beta-\alpha}$ will be adjusted later, satisfying the scan on the parameters of \autoref{eq:scan}}.
 For $m_A$ and $m_H$, we scan the light scalar mode within $[400,750]$~GeV with 50~GeV step size, while the more massive one will be at least 100~GeV heavier to allow for the decay $A/H\to ZH/A$ and within $[500,850]$~GeV with 50~GeV step size.
-For the width, we follow the same grid adopted by CMS in Ref.~\cite{Sirunyan:2019wph} for their $gg\to H/A\to t\bar{t}$ analysis, such that $\Gamma_{A/H}/m_{A/H}=0.5\%,1.0\%,2.5\%,5.0\%,10.0\%,25.0\%$.
-For any other values of masses and widths, interpolation will be used to extract the corresponding results.
-In order to easily cover all other possible choice of parameters, the signal generations for resonant and interference terms are performed separately for contributions with different dependence on $t_\beta$ and $c_{\beta-\alpha}$.
-Hence, for any other case, we can scale the result according to the corresponding dependency on $t_\beta$ and $c_{\beta-\alpha}$.
-For $pp\to ZH$ followed by $H\to t\bar t$, all diagrams in~\autoref{fig:AZH_FeynDiag} contribute while for $pp\to ZA$ followed by $A\to t\bar t$, only~\autoref{fig:AZH_FeynDiag}(a,b,f,g) contribute.
-The dependence of each diagram on $t_\beta$ and $c_{\beta-\alpha}$ is listed in~\autoref{tab:tb_cba_dependence}.
-Rescaling these contributions, one can easily obtain the result for any other choice of $t_\beta$ and $c_{\beta-\alpha}$ from a single benchmark point for which we choose $t_\beta = 1$ and $c_{\beta-\alpha}=0.1$.
+For the widths, we follow the same grid adopted by CMS in Ref.~\cite{Sirunyan:2019wph} for their $gg\to H/A\to t\bar{t}$ analysis, such that $\Gamma_{A/H}/m_{A/H}=0.5\%,1.0\%,2.5\%,5.0\%,10.0\%,25.0\%$.
+For any other values of masses and widths obtained in our parameter scan, interpolation will be used to extract the corresponding results.
+To easily cover all other possible choices of parameters, the generation of resonant and interference terms for the signal is performed separately for contributions with distinct dependence on $t_\beta$ and $c_{\beta-\alpha}$.
+Hence, for any other case, we can scale the result according to the corresponding dependence on $t_\beta$ and $c_{\beta-\alpha}$.
+The dependence of each diagram on $t_\beta$ and $c_{\beta-\alpha}$ is listed in~\autoref{tab:tb_cba_dependence}.\footnote{The dependence of the $A$ and $H$ widths with $t_\beta$ and $c_{\beta-\alpha}$ is not included here.
+The effects from the change of the width have already been taken into account when we perform the simulation on the grid and interpolate the results.} The procedure described in this paragraph will allow for a more effective scan of the model parameters.
+In particular, this will be relevant for the broad parameter space scan of the type-I 2HDM performed in \autoref{sec:EWPT}.